Frequently Asked Questions

 The majority of students enter the Medical Physics Program in the fall semester.
-However, there have been rare occasions in which a student was able to enter the program during the summer semester due to special circumstances.
+However, there have been rare occasions in which an admitted student was able to defer entering the program until the spring or summer semesters due to special circumstances.

 What sort of academic background are you looking for in applicants?

 In addition to admission standards established by the GSBS, the Program uses a number of criteria to evaluate Medical Physics applicants:

 - B.S., B.A., M.S., or M.A. in Physics

 - M.S. in Medical Physics, or B.S., B.A., M.S., or M.A. degree in a physical science or engineering discipline with adequate physics preparation.

 Please note that some non-physics programs (including some B.S. programs in Medical Physics) do not include sufficient physics in their standard curricula.

-A suitable preparation in physics would be completion of upper level (junior, senior and graduate) courses in:
+A suitable preparation in physics would be the completion of upper level (junior, senior and graduate) courses in:

 - Electricity and magnetism